Assisted Service Mode

 Conclusion: Cider Still Delivers if the Range Is Right

-Cider remains a £2bn opportunity and continues to outperform many other alcohol categories in today’s challenging market.
+Cider remains a £2bn opportunity and continues to outperform many other alcohol categories in today's challenging market.
 But the category is changing fast.
-Operators who adapt their range to suit today’s more diverse cider drinker will be best placed to grow sales.
+Operators who adapt their range to suit today's more diverse cider drinker, from cider on tap to bottled cider and premium cider brands UK wide, will be best placed to grow sales.

 The message is simple:

-For a deeper look at these shifts, including trends and category performance, explore the HEINEKEN UK 2026 Cider Report.
+For a deeper look at these shifts, including trends and category performance:

-Check out the HEINEKEN UK 2026 Cider Report here
+Explore the HEINEKEN UK 2026 Cider Report →

 All statistics sourced from the Heineken Cider Report 2026, published March 2026, unless otherwise stated.